Nastel/tnt4j-streams/README.md

 #### Apache access log parser

 * `LogPattern` - access log pattern.
 (Optional, if RegEx `Pattern` property is defined)
-* `ConfRegexMapping` - custom log pattern token and RegEx mapping.
-(Optional, actual only if `LogPattern` property is used)
+* `ConfRegexMapping` - custom log pattern token (must be wildcard or RegEx compliant string) and RegEx mapping.
+(Optional, actual only if
+  `LogPattern` property is used)

 Sample:
 ```xml